jcr6/JCR6_CPP/README.md

 - Patching implemented although not fully tested yet.
 This should cover all the reading stuff, as far as non-packed files are concerned.
 What the best way is to do packed files is another chapter in this story.
 - zlib support....
 I will investigate if I can include lzma as well.
 - Support for the "Where is All the Data?" (aka WAD) format.
 I often do this in order to make sure the extension with Dir Drivers works.
+- JCR6 writing routines have been added.
+I am not fully sure if they work yet (I doubt it) as they are not yet tested at all.